study-ORCATech-cloud/learn-and-earn-fork/DETAILS.md

 ---

+🔍 **Powered by [Detailer](https://detailer.ginylil.com)** - Context-aware codebase analysis

-## 1. Project Overview
+## Project Overview

 ### Purpose & Domain

-**orca-tech-learn** is a React + TypeScript web application designed as a comprehensive **tech learning platform**.
-It provides curated educational content in the form of **courses**, **learning paths**, and **projects/exercises** focused on modern technology domains such as programming, cloud, Kubernetes, CI/CD, infrastructure as code, and more.
+This project is a **React + TypeScript Single Page Application (SPA)** designed as an **educational platform** focused on **learning paths, courses, and projects** in software development and IT domains.
+It provides curated learning journeys, detailed course content, and practical projects to help users acquire skills progressively.

 ### Problem Solved

-- Centralizes and organizes technical learning content for developers and IT professionals.
+- Enables learners to explore structured learning paths composed of multiple courses.
-- Provides structured learning journeys (learning paths) combining courses and projects.
+- Provides rich metadata, filtering, and search capabilities for courses and projects.
-- Enables filtering, searching, and progress tracking to personalize learning.
-- Offers rich metadata (difficulty, duration, prerequisites) to guide learners.
-- Supports interactive UI with collapsible sections, filtering bars, and responsive design.
+- Offers interactive UI components for course details, resource management, and progress tracking.
+- Supports user progress persistence and personalized experiences.
+- Facilitates discovery of projects and exercises categorized by technology and difficulty.

 ### Target Users & Use Cases

-- **Developers and IT professionals** seeking structured learning paths.
-- **Tech learners** wanting curated courses and hands-on projects.
+- **Learners** seeking guided educational content in software development, DevOps, cloud, and related fields.
-- **Educators and content managers** who want to maintain and extend course/project catalogs.
+- **Educators and content creators** who want to organize and present learning materials.
+- **Developers and engineers** looking for practical projects to apply skills.
-- Use cases include browsing courses, filtering by difficulty or topic, tracking progress, and accessing project exercises.
+- Use cases include browsing learning paths, filtering courses by difficulty or topic, tracking progress, and accessing project resources.

 ### Core Business Logic & Domain Models

-- **LearningPath**: Represents a curated sequence of courses grouped by themes or skills.
+- **LearningPath**: Represents a curated sequence of courses with metadata like estimated hours, tags, and categories.
-- **Course**: Individual educational units with metadata and resources.
+- **Course**: Individual educational units with descriptions, difficulty, resources, and prerequisites.
-- **Project**: Hands-on exercises with objectives, deliverables, and resources.
+- **Project**: Practical exercises with objectives, deliverables, and categorized by technology and difficulty.
 - **Resource**: Supplementary materials linked to courses or projects.
-- **User Progress**: Tracks favorites, completion, and progress per resource.
+- **UserProgress**: Tracks user completion status, favorites, and progress persistence.

 ---

-## 2. Architecture and Structure
+## Architecture and Structure

 ### High-Level Architecture

 - **Frontend SPA** built with React and TypeScript.
-- **Component-Based UI Architecture** with modular, reusable components.
+- **Component-Based Architecture**: Modular UI components organized by domain (courses, learning paths, projects, layout, UI primitives).
-- **Static Data Layer**: Courses, projects, and learning paths are defined as static TypeScript data modules.
+- **Static Data Layer**: Course, project, and learning path data are stored as static TypeScript modules.
-- **State Management**: React Context API for user progress and search state.
+- **State Management**: React Context API for global state (search, user progress).
 - **Routing**: React Router for client-side navigation.
-- **Styling**: Tailwind CSS with utility-first approach and custom design system components.
+- **Styling**: Tailwind CSS with custom theming and utility-first approach.
+- **UI Primitives**: Radix UI primitives wrapped with custom styling and composition.
-- **Build & Dev**: Vite as build tool with React SWC plugin, PostCSS, and Tailwind integration.
+- **Build & Tooling**: Vite as build tool with React SWC plugin, ESLint for linting, and GitHub Actions for CI/CD.
-- **CI/CD**: GitHub Actions workflow for automated deployment to GitHub Pages.

----

 ### Complete Repository Structure